Using connector shape response scripts

 Typically, a process flow run is triggered and a request for data is made via a connector shape - if the request is successful, data is retrieved and the flow continues.

-However, there may be scenarios where you need to control whether the connector shape or process flow run should fail/continue based on information returned from the connection request.
+However, there may be scenarios where you need to control whether the connector shape or process flow run should fail or continue based on information returned from the connection request.
 To achieve this, you can apply a response script to your connector shape.

 How it works